-What we would like to do now is to take our solver portfolio optimization model for a dry run and see how different allocation strategies are put together and evaluated for performance post allocation.
-We will introduce and use the concept of holding period return over two different observation periods.
-We will look at four different portfolio allocation strategies and will label them strategy A, strategy B, strategy C and strategy D.
+We dry run of our Portfolio Optimization model for different allocation strategies and evaluate their performance post allocation.
+We introduce and use the concept of holding period return over two different observation periods.
+Four different portfolio allocation strategies are considered, labeled strategy A, strategy B, strategy C and strategy D.

-To evaluate the results and compare the four strategies we need the ability to calculate holding period returns for the securities in our universe.
-We would like to measure holding period return across two observation periods.
-The first is the historical period of our dataset which we use for portfolio construction– which in our case is 8 years ending on 30th June 2016.
-The second is our performance horizon – from the point of allocation – which is 1st July 2016 to the point of review which is 31st October 2016.
+To evaluate the results and compare the four strategies we calculate holding period returns for the securities in our universe.
+We would like to measure the holding period return across two observation periods.
+The first is the historical period of our dataset which we use for portfolio construction; in our case is 8 years ending on 30th June 2016.
+The second is our performance horizon; from the point of allocation 1st July 2016 to the point of review which is 31st October 2016.

-To calculate holding period return over a period pick two dates.
-A start date and an end date.
+To calculate the holding period return over a period, pick two dates – a start date and end date.
 Pick closing rates for both dates for all the securities in the securities universe.
-Then apply the return formula we have used so far in our calculation – Natural Log or ln(End date price / Start date price) for all securities.
-The resulting series gives you holding period return over the observation period.
+Then apply the return formula Natural Log or ln(End date price / Start date price) for all securities.
+The resulting series gives you the holding period return over the observation period.

 For equities security prices can generally assumed to be dividend adjusted.
 But you should double check with your data source if this is the case.
-For bonds and currencies we can add coupon and deposit rate as a source of additional income over the holding period.
-For commodities if we are trading non deliverable or cash settled future contracts, there is no cost of carry.
+For bonds and currencies, we can add coupons and deposit rates as a source of additional income over the holding period.
+For commodities, if we are trading nondeliverable or cash settled future contracts, there is no cost of carry.
 If we are trading and holding physical commodities a cost of carry has to be deducted.

 It is only when we let the portfolio run with market conditions does the robustness of our allocation comes to fore.
 Till then our best case assumption is that the future will be just like the past.
 If that assumption holds our portfolio will do well, but if it doesn’t our performance will be disappointing.